Theo-D/holbertonschool-simple_shell/README.md

 ### Welcome to our Shell project ! 📟

-As part of our journey at Holberton School, we teamed up a group of three students to build our own simple shell in C.
+As part of our journey at Holberton School, we teamed up as a group of three students to build our own simple shell in C.
 This project was both a fun challenge and a great opportunity to dive deeper into the world of system programming.

 ## Table of contents 📄